LunaSare/datelifeMS1/review.md

 > - On page 8, fourth paragraph, it's not quite clear whether DL's database syncs automatically with Phylesystem or whether you have volunteered yourself for this task.
 Which would be noble, but hard to sustain.

 **It is indeed currently synced "manually".
-We specify this in the Description, L125.
-We comment in the discussion the benefits of having syncs done automatically, and ways to do so.**
+We specify this in the Description, L163 manuscript-differences.pdf.
+On the discussion, we elaborate on the benefits of having syncs done automatically, and ways to do so L446 manuscript-differences.pdf.**

 ***
 > - On page 10, second paragraph: mining BOLD and aligning the sequences automatically is very cool functionality but I did not see it exposed on the website at all.
 How can users get at those alignments?
 Also, might there be performance issues?
 MAFFT can be quite greedy with larger data sets.